lucasdavidfranco/tickers-daily-intraday-etl/README.md

 It is the first layer of our project.
 On this layer this tasks are performed:

-- create_staging_tables.py: Creates necessary tables if they do not exit
+- create_staging_tables.py: Checks table existence and creates necessary tables if they do not exit
-- etl_staging_daily.py: Gets data from Alphavantage API through requests and performs necessary transformations and uploads to staging daily table
+- etl_staging_daily.py: Gets data from Alphavantage API through requests.
+Then performs necessary transformations and filter data to process only incremental data or historical if it is the first time to upload that ticker.
+After that using a SQL Alchemy engine uploads final processed data to staging daily table.
+Data uploaded consists on ticker, open_value, close_value, high_value, low_value, volume_amount, audit_datetime (timestamp of record upload) and event_date
-- etl_staging_intradiary.py: Gets data from Twelve Data API through requests and performs necessary transformations and upload to staging intradiary table
+- etl_staging_intradiary.py: Gets data from Alphavantage API through requests.
+Then performs necessary transformations and filter data to process only incremental data or historical if it is the first time to upload that ticker.
+After that using a SQL Alchemy engine uploads final processed data to staging intradiary table.
+Data uploaded consists on ticker, open_value, close_value, high_value, low_value, volume_amount, audit_datetime (timestamp of record upload) and event_datetime

 ### Analytics:

 On this layer this tasks are performed more complex transformation with business logic:

-- create_analytics_tables.py: Creates necessary tables if they do not exit
+- create_analytics_tables.py: Checks table existence and creates necessary tables if they do not exit
-- etl_dim_analytics.py: Gets data from Alphavantage API through requests and performs necessary transformations and uploads to analytics dimensional table
+- etl_dim_analytics.py: Gets data from Alphavantage API through requests.
+Then performs necessary transformations.
+After that using a SQL Alchemy it uploads to analytics dimensional table new updates of tickers if there are and changes is_current flag to old ticker dimension data.
+If there are no updates, it keeps dimensions with no changes.
+It has a SCD-2 structure
-- etl_fact_analytics.py: Gets data from staging table and performs several transformations to calculate new metrics such as slowly moving average on certain metrics or previous data value to calculate deviations
+- etl_fact_analytics.py: Gets data from staging table and performs several transformations to calculate new metrics such as slowly moving average on certain metrics or previous data value to calculate deviations.
+This ETL perform an incremental upload so as to avoid duplication or avoid calculate all history every day

 ### Tasks:

 This package is used to sort staging and analytics functions to be used on DAG definition.

 - staging_run: Sets to run functions in this order.
 Create tables, upload intradiary data, upload daily data
 - analytics_run: Sets to run functions in this order.
-Create tables, fact analytics etl, dim analytics elt
+Create tables, fact analytics etl, dim analytics etl

 ### Dags: